omondiJuma/SIMPLE-REGRESSION-WITH-R/README.md

 The other CSV file I created it.
 I recorded my screen time and sleep hours to excel.
 The aim was to see if screen time has an effect on the hours of sleep I get.

+A compiled microsoft word docx shows the result of the R script.

 I am working to interpret the regression results ......will soon post them.